ozzieba/aider/prompt_patterns.md

 > +no need to set db_name explicitly, that should picked up automatically from the environment using base.get_db_name()

+> please fix the failing tests (we likely have to change some tests to align with latest framework changes)

+> in general when just returning a single file a hash is unnecessary (though eventually it gets wrap;ed in a Result along with stdout/stderr/exceptions

 ### 7. Generating Documentation & Scripts

 These prompts ask the AI to generate artifacts that are not production code, such as documentation, design docs, scripts, or presentations.